 So that thing about humor.
 Let’s lighten this post up a bit, yes?!

-As an example, I’ve been working on some ways to bring more human elements to my online course, The InDesign Field Guide, opening up soon, and I had WAY too much fun putting together this little video to show you why InDesign is the better choice when going head to head with the used-for-far-too-many-things-than-it-was-built-for Photoshop.
+As an example, I’ve been working on some ways to bring more human elements to my online course, The InDesign Field Guide.
+I had WAY too much fun putting together this little video to show why InDesign is the better choice when going head to head with the used-for-far-too-many-things-than-it-was-built-for Photoshop.
 It's a little design challenge of sorts — real-time, human style.
 I can’t give it all away, but I can say my dog and my toddler make an appearance, as well as some surprising statistics and can’t-not-dance music.
 And spoiler: there’s gonna be some dead air to fill.
 I’ve said too much.

 Looking for more human ways to share your stuff?

 I’ve got a surprise for ya.
 I just opened up seats to a brand new mini-class that you will L-O-V-E. (But not too much, cause we don't wanna over-do it.
 People are watching.)
 It's called Launching for Introverts, and it's all about how being an introvert can help you confidently plan + execute a profitable AND meaningful launch for your business.
 It includes 2 hours of video teaching; case studies of my own personal launches; templates for your own launch planning; and an in-depth look at specific launch strategies for all 8 introvert personality types.
 Click below to see all the details + save your seat, cause you don't wanna miss this super different (kinda weird??) introvert party.

 What ways are you noticing businesses becoming too automated?
 How are you finding the balance between streamlined systems and robotic practices?